c.1983

 I posted a comment to Blue Milk Special's webcomic some time ago because I'd discovered a peculiar and amusing panel in Howard Chaykin's Marvel adaptation of Star Wars.
 Have a look at it on the left.
 Over on Blue Milk Special Vader drinks coffee: for comic effect.
 It’s a parody of the film.
 I mean, honestly: how on earth could he possibly drink coffee?
 Well look what I found the other night in a box of old comics in the attic (left).

-Yep, in the Howard Chaykin Marvel comic adaptation of 1977 – Vader is actually depicted holding what looks like a paper cup of latte - or milk!
+Yep, in the Howard Chaykin Marvel comic adaptation of 1977– Vader is actually depicted holding what looks like a paper cup of latte – or milk!
+Perhaps he liked it before bedtime, with a biscuit.
 Even weirder: in the top left panel, the cup seems to float in mid-air, steam rising from it, then in another panel it’s in his hand!
-All those mighty powers - and look what he uses them for: parlour tricks.
+All those mighty powers – and look what he uses them for: parlour tricks.
+Rod Hannah of Blue Milk Special was as surprised as I was!
+And their Vader always holds a coffee mug.

 But… do you know what?
 The origin of ‘Vader Levitating and Drinking Coffee’ has been found.
-There it is - in the 1977 novel!
+There it is – in the 1977 novelisation!
 Lucas must have omitted it from the film because of budgetary constraints.

 (Not because it was silly or anything - obviously)